codesandbox/sandpack/website/docs/docs/advanced-usage/client.md

 });
 ```

-If you specify a `package.json` in the list of files we will use that as source
+If a `package.json` has been specified in the list of files that will be used as a source
 of truth.
 Otherwise, we infer `dependencies` and `entry` from it:

 ```js